Jimbly/LD51-spacemine-defense/README.md

     X On 10 second tick:
       X In a round robin fashion, add an order to send a packet to every unit who can fit any additional supply, at most 1 per unit
       * probably priority of: building > weapons > miners
+  * Supplies travel on links
   * Do not allow supply links overlapping nodes, or nodes placed over links
     * supply links maybe don't get stored per-ent?
-  * Probably: can select ents and see their status: current+max supply, value left on asteroids, etc
+  * Can select ents and see their status: current+max supply, value left on asteroids, etc
-  * Build graph nodes
+    * Also, scrap them
+* Factories should visually count up to 10 somehow
 * Progress
   * Show progress to completing the whole level, show time elapsed
 * Next unit: other supply generator (cheap, cannot be tightly packed)?
 * Then: waves of enemies?
 Is this fun already, how much time is left? =)
+* Supply links have an active state ?
 * Unit ideas:
   * Major miner
   * Weapons Storage / Build Storage (just stores supplies only to be released for weapons/building)